rschuk26/sdet-takehome/README.md

 - Ability to identify bugs and weak points

 ## Next Steps
 Our team will evaluate your assessment.
-If the evalutation criteria are met, you'll be invited to attend a panel interview to discuss your assessment.
+If the evaluation criteria are met, you'll be invited to attend a panel interview to discuss your assessment.